ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 # A. Count Arabidopsis seeds using Tensorflow Faster R-CNN model

+All the related scripts are [here](https://github.com/ShiuLab/Manuscript_Code/tree/master/2021_Arabidopsis_seed_and_fruit_count/Scripts_for_Faster_R-CNN).
 If you are interested in using our final Faster R-CNN model to detect Arabidopsis seeds, please go to the section "b.
 Detect Arabidopsis seeds using our final Faster R-CNN model" directly.

 ## a.
 Training seed detection model